 Pricing a product is partly an art and partly science.
+Doing it right would lead to significantly increase revenue.
 There are many different ways to scientifically research your market, find out how much your customers are willing to pay and perform much analysis with fancy graphs.

 I am not going to talk about that, for two reasons: